-An employee who has been dismissed unfairly has grounds for discrimination if they were dismissed from any of the points below:
+An employee who has been dismissed unfairly or has been treated unfairly has grounds to bring a claim for discrimination under the Equality Act 2010 if they were dismissed from one of the protected characteristics below:

 For more information regarding legal funding options, please click here for more information.

 At Monarch Solicitors, our employment lawyers have vast experience, expertise, and knowledge in resolving all kinds of domestic and international employment disputes, whether it be complex or technical or simply a disagreement over pay and working conditions.

 We have particular expertise in relation to the following areas:

 - HR services

 - Modern slavery

 - Recruitment support